 There is no record for the bathroom and lavatory floors.
-These were black and white lino tiles.
-Such flooring probably came with the house, as everyone seemed to have the same floors in their bathrooms and lavatories with matching black and white ceramic wall tiles.
+These were black and white lino tiles which were probably fitted when the house was built as everyone seemed to have the same in their bathrooms and lavatories.
+There were also matching black and white ceramic wall tiles.

-Apart from the position of the window and the colour of the top halves of the walls, the photo on the left could have been of my parents' bathroom.
+Apart from the position of the window and the colour of the top halves of the walls, the above photo on could have been of my parents' bathroom.
 Its walls were all white.

 Vinyl floor covering, carpets and rugs